Havanese Puppy Book

 Litterbox I use a storage container that is fairly tall and cut a door into it.
 But a cat box will work too.
 For litter I use Pine Pellet Horse Bedding (sold at feed stores for horses).
 But the recycled paper litter will work too.
 Do NOT use regular cat litter.
 Or you can use potty pads or grass pads in place of litterbox. however puppies will play with the disposable potty pads, washable ones work better.

 We recommend keeping dogs on a daily vitamin.
-We love the Doc Roy’s Daily Care from Revival Animal Health.
+We recommend and insist on Nu-Vet Plus.

 We highly recommend a tooth brush and tooth paste to maintain puppies teeth.
 If you don't brush there teeth you will need to take to vet for once or twice a year for dental cleanings at huge expense.
 So get in the habit to brush teeth right away, even on the baby teeth.
 If you don't keep tarter under control, they can developed heart issues and gum diseases.

 General Coat Care